i5okie/pxgMapFetcher/README.md

 # pxgMapFetcher
 ---
-A utility download ModBus register maps from Eaton PowerXpert Gateway 1000 Series devices.
+**A utility download ModBus register maps from Eaton PowerXpert Gateway 1000 Series devices.**
+_Tested to work with: PXG1000 and PXG2000.
+Should be compatible with others such as PXGX 2000, and PXG UPS cards._
+---
 The way ModBus is implemented on PXG1000 series devices requires a register map to be manually generated for each Unit ID, each its own file.
 - Device itself is Unit ID 0
 - Unit ID (2-17) Listing Summary data per panel